Southport pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Southport right now?

-On 25 June 2026, overall pollen levels in Southport are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Southport are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Southport tomorrow?

-On 26 June 2026, pollen conditions in Southport will be different from today, with grass continuing to decline
+On 17 July 2026, pollen conditions in Southport will be different from today, with cypress at low levels, grass at low levels

 Is pollen expected to decrease in Southport this week?